Sofia Hoffmann

 Sofia Hoffmann de Mendonça (born January 16, 1980), known professionally as Sofia Hoffmann, is a Portuguese-German singer, songwriter, and multi-instrumentalist.
 She released her first album One Soul in 2019 with the support of Smooth FM.

-With the notoriety of her debut album, Hoffmann then brought to her second album Rebirth an eclectic mix of national and international musicians alike: GRAMMY award winning American pianist, arranger and producer John Beasley, GRAMMY nominated (and direct disciple of Ravi Shankar) sitarist Gaurav Mazumdar, and two of the most iconic names from the last century of Portuguese music, Rui Veloso and Rão Kyao.

 Early life and career

 Early life

 Sofia Hoffmann was born on January 16, 1980, in Lisbon, Portugal.
 She is of Portuguese and German descent.
 During high school in Estoril, she used to perform locally in bands with friends and classmates.
 During this time, she studied classical guitar from Professor Walter Lopes, and took voice lessons from Maria do Rosário Coelho (who passed in 2011).
 She attributes her studying classical guitar for four years before studying voice to helping her in writing, and composing songs.

 Continuing with her education, Hoffmann then studied and graduated from the Universidade de Lisboa, having earned a Bachelor's of Science degree in Marine Biology.

 Career

 After graduating university, Sofia Hoffmann briefly worked in the micro aquaculture and microalgae industry before making a transition to the METRO/Makro group.
-It is while working for METRO/Makro that she moved to Milan, Italy,.
+It is while working for METRO/Makro that she moved to Milan, Italy.
 While living in Milan, she was introduced to, and studied, voice under Italian jazz singer Laura Fedele.